hychen/ke-e/README.md

 - sequence — produce an array of given arbitraries in order.
 - object — produce an object.
 - objectOf - transform a class to an object arbitrary.
+- func — produce a function.
+- genfunc - produce a generator.
 - small - produce smaller version of a arbitrary.
 - recursive - produce a recursive value.
 - variant - produce valid or invalid value of an arbitrary .